 Uncompromising Patient Safety

-At Gryskiewicz Twin Cities Cosmetic Surgery, Dr. Joe Gryskiewicz and our highly trained surgical team are passionate about maximizing your safety and comfort throughout the entire treatment process.
+At Gryskiewicz Twin Cities Cosmetic Surgery, Dr. Joe Gryskiewicz and Dr. Karan Chopra are passionate about maximizing your safety and comfort throughout the entire treatment process.
 The quality of your care is our top priority, and we do not take the responsibility of your health, well-being, and appearance lightly.
 When you entrust our Minneapolis practice with your aesthetic goals, you can rest assured that your procedure will take place with uncompromising standards of safety and diligence.

 Our Surgical Facility